|East Point, PE|

 In the 1960s, a balcony on the second storey of the tower was added when a fog detector was placed in the lighthouse.
 Access to the balcony was through a window that was converted into a doorway.
 The fog alarm was discontinued in 1999, and the balcony was removed in 2002.

-In 2007, the fog alarm building was moved from its position dangerously coast to the edge of a cliff to a location near the lighthouse.
+In 2007, the fog alarm building was moved from its position dangerously close to the edge of a cliff to a location near the lighthouse.
 The fog alarm building now houses a craft/gift shop, and the tower is open to tours during the summer months.

 In early 2010, Friends of Elmira Inc., which had operated the lighthouse on a lease basis with the Department of Fisheries and Oceans since 2002, was given ownership of the property.
 The popular attraction provides seasonal employment for fourteen people.